zled/sql-docs.it-it/docs/xquery/functions-on-string-values-substring.md

 ```

 fn:substring($sourceString as xs:string?,
-                          $startingLoc  as as xs:decimal?) as xs:string?
+                          $startingLoc as xs:decimal?) as xs:string?

 fn:substring($sourceString as xs:string?,
                           $startingLoc as xs:decimal?,